DyllanSchuster/ai-case-study/README.md

 # ai-case-study
-A case study on the audio processing AI Moises.ai
+A case study on the audio processing company Music.AI and it's propietary app Moises.AI

 ## Overview and Origin